A symbol in zen buddhism called an ensō, a circle drawn open to represent continuous growth.

 some background

-Hopefully you gather I am a person being real who really cares—not a professional persona, not a commercial (which is why there's no expressing myself in bullet points, more in More, and a why Not in case you wondered why "Not").
-Regarding practical background, I worked as a psychotherapist in community mental health, with a Jungian analyst group, and in private practice, seeing diverse, conscientious, talented adult individuals and couples—meaningful working relationships that spanned a great many years.
+I am a person striving to be real who really cares—not a professional persona, not a formulaic commercial (so no 'speaking' in bullet points, More info, a why Not in case you wondered why "Not").
+Regarding practical background, I worked as a psychotherapist in community mental health, with a Jungian analysts' group, and in private practice, and saw diverse, conscientious, talented adult individuals and couples—meaningful working relationships that spanned a great many years.
 I hold university degrees in Social Sciences–encompassing psychology and sociology, and Clinical Psychology–with a specialization in Spiritual and Depth Psychology.
-(The Spiritual and Depth Psychology Specialization explores the intersections between mindfulness-based therapy, Jungian-based analytic psychology, and socio-cultural diversity consciousness….honoring body-mind-spirit wellness.)I ticked all the right boxes and am legitimized by the 'powers that be'—and I have observed that the number of post-nominal letters and degrees a person has (or the lack thereof) does not necessarily reflect a person's level of professionalism, integrity, or speak to their character.
-I share as, yes, I myself would want to know and also because the immense amount of work and dedication that goes into meeting the formal, highly-regulated and governed requirements of academic and professional institutions is formative and foundational...However gifted and talented or self-taught and life-learned, there's a distinct discipline that can come from traversing the long, arduous path of schooling, supervision, and examination to professional licensure....For me it was a rite of passage.
-Not motivated by a surface goal of wanting 'to be a therapist', the road was synchronistically paved and the underlying drive for self-actualization was incessant, the need to keep growing kept me going.
-So, discontent with systems (including the healthscare one) and the medical model (e.g. blind focus on treating symptoms) aside, with great effort, I ultimately diverged in order to further my own growth, expanding my learning and understanding.
+(The Spiritual and Depth Psychology Specialization explores the intersections between mindfulness-based therapy, Jungian-based analytic psychology, and socio-cultural diversity consciousness….honoring body-mind-spirit wellness.)I ticked all the right boxes and am legitimized by the 'powers that be' and I have observed that the number of post-nominal letters and degrees a person has (or the lack thereof) does not necessarily reflect a person's level of professionalism, integrity, or speak to their character.
+I share as, yes, I would want to know and also because the immense amount of work and dedication that goes into meeting the formal, highly regulated and state-governed requirements of academic and professional institutions is formative and foundational...However much gifted and talented and self-taught and life-learned, there's a distinct discipline that can come from traversing the long, arduous path of schooling, supervision, and examination to professional licensure....For someone whose learning was never bound by books, it was a rite of passage.
+My journey was not fueled by a surface goal of wanting 'to be a therapist' . . . therefore, the drive to keep growing kept me going.
+So, discontent with systems (including the healthscare one) and the medical model (e.g. blind focus on treating symptoms) aside, with great effort, I ultimately diverged, furthering my own growth, knowledge, expansion・ becoming more whole.
 Which brings us Here.PS.
-She INFP they user of dark mode and ellipses...
+She INFP they user of dark mode and ellipses ...
 Animal lover (seriously🤗) with a deep respect for the natural world.
 Being inclined to register and translate information provided by my body has served me; with Tai Chi I learned to move inside.
-Not really an 'online person' (e.g. don't google/do photos now done website/did instagram)—though trying to adapt and authentically provide in an oversaturated and increasingly commercialized/homogenized and artificial [in intelligence] world.
+Not really an 'online presence' trying to adapt and authentically provide in an oversaturated and increasingly commercialized/homogenized and artificial [in intelligence] world. (e.g. don't google/do photos now done website/did instagram.)
 As told to me by others: You're an empath. . .
 You are an Artist. .
-Always, all ways, noticing, processing, learning, growing and wishing for realness and kindness in the world.
+Always, all ways, noticing➢ processing➢ learning➢ growing and wishing for realness and kindness in the world.

 Let's Connect

 Free consultations should be common practice for any service.
-Clicking on the calendar link below will direct you to a booking site where you can schedule a time to chat and see if Not doing therapy together could be a good fit; or find out if something else may be better suited for you right now.
+Clicking on the calendar link below will direct you to the booking site where you can schedule a time to chat and see if Not doing therapy together could be a good fit—or find out if something else may be better suited for you right now.
 What's better for you is what's best.

 ☟ Calendar